ayushgupta9198/VQGAN-CLIP-Model/README.md

 #VQGAN + CLIP Model

 This code will help you to generate viode with animation as zooming into it or retweet explosion effect from text.

 Whatever you will pass the text it will generate images rexpectively and generate video basis on those images.

+as you need to unzip the zip file for model related files and for code you can refer .ipynb file

 as a installation you can prefer the .ipyng file all dependencies related work as well as implementation.